apache/druid/docs/design/index.md

 substantially faster than exact computations.
 For situations where accuracy is more important than speed, Druid also offers exact count-distinct and exact ranking.
 10. **Automatic summarization at ingest time.** Druid optionally supports data summarization at ingestion time.
-This summarization partially pre-aggregates your data potentially leading to significant cost savings and performance boosts.
+This summarization partially pre-aggregates your data, potentially leading to significant cost savings and performance boosts.

 ## When to use Druid